GSA/fpki-guides/_announcements/03_google_ct.md

 - Allowing domain owners to identify mistakenly or maliciously issued certificates

 ### 3. How do I know whether my intranet website is compliant with CT?
-These procedures apply to any federal internet or intranet website and any Federal PKI TLS/SSL certificate or commercially sourced certificate.
+You can check for CT compliance by using the steps below to verify the presence of an SCT.
+These steps apply to any Federal PKI TLS/SSL certificate or commercially sourced certificate.

-**Note:**&nbsp;&nbsp;Signed certificate timestamps (SCTs) are only required for certificates issued after April 30, 2018.
+**Note:**&nbsp;&nbsp;SCTs are only required for certificates issued after April 30, 2018.
 Some certificates issued **before** this date may already be compliant.
-To check:
+To check compliance:

 1. Open Chrome and browse to your website.
 2. In Chrome, go to **Settings->More Tools**.